How to Establish Credit When You’re Just Starting Out

 But what if you don’t have any credit built up or your credit history has been damaged and needs some repair?

 The good news is when you're trying to figure out how to establish credit fast, there are strategies that you can use to jumpstart your credit journey.

 Credit is essential to helping you achieve financial milestones throughout your life.
 Having good credit can make it easier to rent an apartment, take out a car loan, or buy a home.
 Even landlords and employers may look at your credit history to get a sense of how financially responsible you are.

 Your credit report is a document created by a credit bureau that gives a summary of your credit history.
 This report shows how much money you’ve borrowed and when, the type of credit accounts you have, if you’ve made payments on time, and more.

 Even if you’ve been able to save and manage your money well, it’s your credit report that lenders look at when determining whether you qualify for a credit card or loan.
 That’s because this report shows how well you manage and pay back borrowed money, which is what you’d be going to a lender for.
 This is why it’s so important to establish and build credit.

 How Does a Credit Score Work?

-Your credit score is actually broken down into five different categories, with each category having a different amount of influence on your overall score.
+Your credit score is broken down into five different categories, with each category having a different amount of influence on your overall score.